 Teaching Fellows Program: Coastal Carolina University’s Spadoni College of Education has been selected as a host institution for the South Carolina Teaching Fellows Program (SCTFP).
-Our first cohort of 25 students will be recruited to begin in the fall of 2015.
+Our first cohort of teaching fellows will be recruited to begin in the fall of 2015.
 Teaching Fellows participate in advanced enrichment programs at Teaching Fellows Institutions, have additional professional development opportunities, and are involved with communities and businesses throughout the state.
 They receive up to $24,000, in yearly scholarships (up to $6,000 a year for four years) while they complete a degree leading to teacher certification.

 The Chanticleer Center for Literacy Education: The Chanticleer Literacy Center at Coastal Carolina University serves the community by bridging the expertise of the university with the needs of the children in the area.
 We serve students PK- grade 12 with literacy assessments and individualized tutoring in addition to other programs (e.g. summer reading camps).
 The CLL strives to create a supportive and interactive environment where students can acquire a love of reading.
 This is a place where each student’s unique strengths and needs are addressed through the development of individualized learning plans.
 We are serving students who are enrolled in Horry County Public Schools, private schools, charter schools, and in home school environments.